Synaptomys borealis (Richardson, 1828)

 Basis for Listing

 The northern bog lemming ranges across much of boreal North America from the southern two-thirds of Alaska south into northern Washington and east across Canada to the Atlantic coast.
 In the conterminous United States, it is found near the Canadian border in Washington, Idaho, Montana, North Dakota, Minnesota, New Hampshire, and Maine.
 Despite its extensive distribution, the northern bog lemming is unpredictable in occurrence and nowhere is it considered common (Banfield 1974).
 In Minnesota, it was classified as a species of special concern in 1984 due to its rarity in the state.
-It was first reported in Lake of the Woods County in 1932, and since then less than 10 occurrences have been documented in Roseau, Koochiching, Itasca, and St. Louis counties.
+It was first reported in Lake of the Woods County in 1932, and since then less than a dozen occurrences have been documented in Roseau, Clearwater, Beltrami, Koochiching, Itasca, and St. Louis counties.
 The small number of documented locations in areas of apparently suitable habitat supports the species' listing as special concern.

 The northern bog lemming closely resembles other microtine rodents with which it may share habitat.
 Grooved upper incisors, a very short tail (18-25 mm; 0.7-1.0 in.), and grizzled grayish brown to chestnut colored pelage, with a buffy orange patch at the base of the ear, can help distinguish bog lemmings of the genus Synaptomys from other microtines, such as Clethrionomys, Microtus, and Phenacomys.
 The northern bog lemming closely resembles the more common southern bog lemming (S. cooperi) and both may be found at the same location.
 Female northern bog lemmings have 4 pairs of mammae, while female southern bog lemmings have 3 pairs.
 Species identification can only be confirmed by examining dental and skull characteristics.
 In the northern bog lemming, lower molars lack distinct inward angles on the outer (labial) edge, the upper incisors frequently have labial spines, and the palate has a sharply pointed spine at its posterior end.